 Florian Döling European Quartet

-Florian Döling had planned a quartet with trombonist Uli Binetsch for the 2025 summer garden concerts of the Freiburg musicians' initiative Jazz am Schönberg, but unfortunately Binetsch had to cancel.
+For the 2025 summer garden concerts organized by the Freiburg-based music initiative Jazz am Schönberg, Florian Döling had planned a quartet featuring trombonist Uli Binetsch, who unfortunately had to cancel.
 He was replaced by the young Spanish saxophonist Juan José Cabillas.

-Alongside Cabillas, who was born in Cádiz, Andalusia, the quartet features Czech-born Václav Pálka on drums and pianist Tilman Günther from Müllheim on piano.
+Alongside Cabillas, who hails from Cádiz in Andalusia, the lineup features Czech-born drummer Václav Pálka and pianist Tilman Günther from Müllheim.

-Although all four musicians currently live in Basel and Freiburg, this quartet breathes a European spirit that comes from the musical backgrounds of its protagonists and develops to its full potential in the free spirit of jazz.
+Even though all four musicians currently live in Basel and Freiburg, this quartet embodies a European spirit that draws from the musical roots of its members and blossoms fully in the free-spirited world of jazz.

-Right from the first rehearsal, there was a spark between all those involved, prompting Juan Jose Cabillas to suggest recording the second rehearsal straight away.
-The recordings – as well as the concerts that followed – impress with their freshness, energy, and spontaneity in their interplay.
-So it was only logical for Florian Döling to launch the album Schwebend.
-The album is expected to be released in May 2026 on Döling's label anflow records.
+The chemistry among the band members right from the first rehearsal was obvious, prompting Juan José Cabillas to suggest recording the second rehearsal immediately.
+Over five hours of recording and rehearsal time on August 12, 2025, numerous tracks emerged that were absolutely compelling in their freshness, energy, and spontaneity of interplay.
+And so it was only logical for Florian Döling to launch the album Schwebend.
+The album is expected to be released in May 2026 on Döling’s label anflow records.

-With the exception of one song by pianist Tilman Günther, the program consists exclusively of compositions by the bassist and impresses with its wide stylistic range and varied grooves and colors.
-Outstandingly interpreted by an extraordinary ensemble.
+The live program consists—with the exception of one song by pianist Tilman Günther—exclusively of compositions by the bassist and impresses with a wide stylistic range and varied grooves and textures.
+Outstandingly interpreted by an exceptional lineup.

 Line-up: